 This certificate is designed for graduate students with or without an academic communication background to upgrade their knowledge of the field.
 It is geared to meet the needs of both communication professionals and science professionals who want to emphasize science communication work in their future careers.

-The bachelor’s degree in communication prepares students for graduate study or entry-level positions in such fields as interpersonal and organizational communication, journalism, media production and criticism, persuasive and political communication, and public relations.
+The bachelor’s degree in communication prepares students for graduate study or entry-level positions in such fields as interpersonal and organizational communication, journalism, media production and criticism, political communication, and public relations.

 The minor in communication provides students with useful knowledge of human resources management, advertising, marketing, public relations/political campaign management, events management, speech writing, or media production.
 It encourages students to develop a broad understanding of communication theory and research while honing oral, written, and production skills.